CHC30121 | CRICOS 115438C

 Assessment Methods

-• Comprehensive Tests: At the end of each 10-week block
+• Comprehensive Tests: Conducted at the end of each 10-week block to assess overall understanding of course content.

-• Online Learning: Access to interactive online resources and virtual classrooms.
+• Online Learning: Access to interactive online resources and virtual classrooms to support flexible study.

-• Face-to-Face Classes: On-campus sessions with experienced trainers.
+• Face-to-Face Classes: On-campus sessions delivered by experienced trainers to support practical learning.

-• Practical Placements: Hands-on experience in early childhood education settings.
+• Practical Placements: Hands-on experience in approved early childhood education settings to apply skills in real environments.

 The course includes a significant practical component, providing students with hands-on experience in early childhood education settings.
-Students are required to complete 180 hours of work placement, ensuring they can apply theoretical knowledge in real-world environments, developing the skills necessary for effective practice in early childhood education and care.
+Students are required to complete 180 hours of work placement, ensuring they can apply theoretical knowledge in real-world environments and develop the skills necessary for effective practice in early childhood education and care.

 Employment Pathways